Legal & compliance

 8. Reporting and Compliance

-Any suspicious activities or potential violations of this policy must be reported immediately to Jigzo’s Compliance Team.
-Jigzo is committed to cooperating with FINTRAC, European Union regulators, and UK regulators to address any compliance-related concerns.
-Jigzo’s operations are validated by its FINTRAC registration number M24745935, demonstrating its adherence to international AML and CTF standards.
+Any suspicious activities or potential violations of this policy must be reported immediately to Jigzo's Compliance Team.
+Jigzo is committed to cooperating with FINTRAC, the Czech National Bank (ČNB), European Union regulators, and UK regulators to address any compliance-related concerns.
+Jigzo's operations are validated by its FINTRAC registration (Registration: M24745935) and ČNB registration (CNB Registration: 2025/085877/CNB/650), demonstrating its adherence to international AML and CTF standards.